NavneetK04/Smartphone-Data-Analysis/README.md

 ## **Project Workflow**

 ### **1. Data Collection**
-The smartphone data, including specifications, pricing, and ratings, was scraped from the Smartprix website using **Selenium**.
+The smartphone data, including specifications, pricing, and ratings, was scraped from the Smartprix website using **Selenium** and **BeautifulSoup**.
 This involved dynamic handling of web elements to extract accurate and relevant information.

 ### **2. Data Cleaning**
 The raw data was cleaned and processed using **Pandas** and **NumPy** to ensure uniformity and consistency.
 Missing values were handled, and numerical columns were standardized for analysis.